Public Records & Services in Farmington

 Fingerprinting Services

-Fingerprinting services for Farmington, Missouri residents are available through the local police department and authorized third-party providers in St. Francois County.
+Fingerprinting services for Farmington, Missouri residents are available through local police (where present) and authorized third-party providers in St. Francois County.
 Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications.
-Contact the Farmington Police Department or the St. Francois County Sheriff's Office for scheduling, fees, and required documentation.
+Contact local police (where present) or the Saint Francois County Sheriff's Office or the St. Francois County Sheriff's Office for scheduling, fees, and required documentation.
 The Missouri Attorney General or state police may also process fingerprint-based background checks.

 Farmington Public Records Directory